 Figure 2: Present day and predicted strength of stratification.
 The unit used to measure stratification is 'potential energy anomaly' (PEA) which is equivalent to the amount of energy required to completely mix the water column.
+Adapted from Wakelin et al. (2020).
+Future projections are based on the high greenhouse gas emissions scenario RCP8.5.

-(a) Present day average strength of stratification.

-(b) Predicted strength of stratification towards the end of the century
+- (a) Present day average strength of stratification. - (b) Predicted strength of stratification towards the end of the century - (c) Predicted change in stratification towards the end of the century (the difference between (b) and (a)).